Quick Assist stuck on loading or connecting

-Method 1.
-Uninstall and Reinstall the Quick Assist
+Solution 1.
+Uninstall and reinstall the Quick Assist

-When Quick Assist not working is caused by its own glitch, uninstalling and reinstalling it can be the most effective way.
+If Quick Assist is stuck on loading, singing, or connecting out of its own glitch (usually it happens after an update), uninstalling and reinstalling it can be the most effective way.
 Follow these steps:

 Step 1.
 In Windows 10/11, press "Start" menu and click "Settings".